Daniel-Heins/Bachelor-Prog/README.md

-# Bachelor's Thesis: Splitting Methods and Exponential Integrators for Parabolic Differential Equations and efficient algorithms though fast-fourier-transformation
+# Bachelor's Thesis: Splitting Methods and Exponential Integrators for Parabolic Differential Equations and efficient algorithms though Fast Fourier Transform

-This repository contains the MATLAB implementation and full thesis for the numerical study of **splitting methods** and **exponential integrators** applied to **parabolic partial differential equations (PDEs)**.
-The methods leverage the **Fast Fourier Transform (FFT)**.
+This repository contains the MATLAB implementation and full thesis for the numerical study of **splitting methods** and **exponential integrators** applied to **parabolic partial differential equations (PDEs)** though the **Fast Fourier Transform (FFT)**.

 ## Contents